"Remember, remember the fifth of November,

 Why gunpowder treason

 Today (5 November) we celebrate Bonfire Night, also known as Guy Fawkes Night.
 The tradition marks the discovery of Guy Fawkes in the cellar of Westminster in 1604.

-He was planning to assassinate King James I by blowing up the Houses of Parliament with the King and Members of Parliament inside, but his planned was foiled after an anonymous tip off.
+He was planning to assassinate King James I by blowing up the Houses of Parliament with the King and Members of Parliament inside, but his plan was foiled after an anonymous tip-off.
 That evening fireworks were set off to celebrate the safety of the King and 5 November has been celebrated ever since.

 In honour of the day, we thought we'd bring you some fireworks facts:

-- The Houses of Parliament are still searched by the Yeomen of the Guard just before the State Opening to ensure no-one has hidden themselves in the cellars.
+The Houses of Parliament are still searched by the Yeomen of the Guard just before the State Opening to ensure no-one has hidden in the cellars

 The cellar where Guy Fawkes' plot was due to take place was destroyed in the fire of 1834, which devastated the medieval Houses of Parliament